 Forms 1-4, 6 and 7, and 12 and 13 completed and filed with the court clerk.
-Forms 5 completed and filed, if required.
+Form 5 completed and filed, if required.
 Filing Fees paid.
-Stamped "filed" copies of forms 1-4, 6 and 7, plus Forms 8, 9 and 11, delivered to your spouse, with instructions to sign and return Form 8 to you.
-Forms 8 and/or 9 filed with the court.
+Stamped "filed" copies of forms 1-4, 6 and 7, plus Forms 8 and 10, delivered to your spouse, with instructions to sign and return Form 8 to you.
+Forms 8 filed with the court.
 Forms 2 and 11 completed and signed.
 Clerk consulted and hearing set.
 Defendant notified of hearing by Notice of Default.
 Final Judgment of Divorce with agreement attached signed by Judge.
 Attend hearing.
 Judgment FILED with the court clerk, and certified copy delivered to spouse.